Danfro/ActivityTracker/README.md

 # ActivityTracker
 This repository is a fork of the [Xenial app version](https://github.com/ernesst/ActivityTracker) by @ernesst and @mymike00, which itself is a fork of the original app created by [@cwayne18](https://github.com/cwayne18/ActivityTracker).
+Thanks everyone who made this app possible!

-Due to older QML lib on the original 15.04 version, the changes cannot be retrofitted.
+Due to older QML lib on the original 15.04 version, the changes couldn't be retrofitted.
-The app has been upgraded by Michele and Ernes_t to work on 16.04 Ubuntu Touch.
-They did develop it until v0.15
+The app had been upgraded by Michele and Ernes_t to work on 16.04 Ubuntu Touch.
+They did develop it up to v0.15.
 @Danfro (myself) did now update the app to work on focal.

 Please see the [changelog](https://github.com/Danfro/ActivityTracker/blob/master/CHANGELOG.md) for a detailed list of changes.